LeagueSharp/LeagueSharp.Support/8/article.md

 ----------

 ###How do I redeem my compensation days?

-You can find the compensation area here: [Click](https://www.joduska.me/forum/index.php?app=core&module=usercp&tab=compensation)!
+You can redeem your compensation days from your [compensation area](https://www.joduska.me/forum/index.php?app=core&module=usercp&tab=compensation) page.